The holidays are stressful.

 Whether it’s fighting through the grocery store the day before Thanksgiving trying to find the last few ingredients on your list, having to listen to a semi-inebriated rant by that one relative whose ideas on equality hail from a time when the phrase ‘coloreds only’ didn’t necessarily mean you were doing laundry or dealing with the near anarchy of a major retailer on Black Friday – it helps to have some way to maintain your centeredness.
 When you factor in all the horrible physical side effects of stress not having some way to deal with it all may genuinely be killing you.

-Thankfully, one moment meditation is an easy technique you can use at any time anywhere to regain a little bit of your inner peace.
+Thankfully, one second meditation is an easy technique you can use at any time anywhere to regain a little bit of your inner peace.

 Learning to Meditate